RafaGago/mini-async-log/README.md

 ## Performace ##

-It used to be some benchmark code here but the results were reported as being off with what some users where getting (out of date versions?).
+It used to be some benchmark code here but the results were reported as being off compared with what some users where getting (out of date versions?).

 The tests also had the problem that they were assuming a normal distribution for the latencies.

-It was also ugly that this code was depending on submodules on this project, so if CMake's ExternalProjects was used from some user's code they were cloning a lot of repositories.
+It was not very nice to add a lot of submodules to this project just for building the benchmarks.

 Because all of these reasons I have created a separate repository with some benchmark code.
 It uses CMake to compile everything and build a static linked